 The Mountain Hardwear Phantom Torch 3 is a well-constructed, lightweight bag for backpackers and climbers looking to shave weight without compromising comfort and features.
+Its balance of warmth, weight, and features put it at the top of the podium for our testers, earning it our Editors' Choice award, despite some very stiff competition.
 The bag's nearly translucent shell material proved to be very resistant to snowmelt and condensation, but not as weatherproof as Western Mountaineering Antelope or the Feathered Friends Snowbunting.
 Our testers appreciated its unique features like the hood cinches and the awesome double stash pocket.

 Cons: Zipper snags